USS Aucilla: Supporting Gemini space shots

 She returned to Norfolk on 23 July and resumed local operations out of her home port.
 Those operations included support roles in the Gemini 6 and Gemini 7 space shots during October, November, and December.
 Aucilla reentered Norfolk on 23 December to begin her holiday leave and upkeep period.

 Further upkeep and a tender availability period occupied her time during January and February 1966.
 Early in March, the oiler put to sea for another cruise with the 6th Fleet in the Mediterranean.
 She arrived in Cartagena, Spain, on 15 March and, for the next five months, provided logistics support for United States naval forces in the Mediterranean.
 Aucilla departed Rota, Spain, on 12 August and set a course for home.
 The oiler arrived in Norfolk on the 22d and remained there in a leave and upkeep status until the middle of October.

 Assigned recovery ship for Titan IIIC heat shield

-She put to sea again on 18 October to serve as a recovery ship for a U.S. Air Force Titan III-C heat shield qualification test.
+She put to sea again on 18 October to serve as a recovery ship for a United States Air Force Titan III-C heat shield qualification test.
 She returned to Norfolk from that mission on 21 November and remained in port for the rest of the year.